-It is my plan to give you some useful information in this article about first time home buyer grants which will help you with this exciting and much sought after venture.
+It is my plan to give you some useful information in this article about first time home buyer grants which will help you with this exciting and much sought after accomplishment.

-To begin with, unfortunately, the State of Colorado does not offer a Colorado first time home buyer grant program for its residents.
+To begin with, the State of Colorado does offer Colorado first time home buyer grants program for its residents.
 This is good news because not all states are able to offer assistance to first time home buyers.

 Another loan program you may want to look into is "CHFA HomeOpener and CHFA HomeOpener Plus."
-This program is also a two step process in order to get assistance for the down payment and closing costs.
+This program is a two step process in order to get assistance for the down payment and closing costs.
 The second step has two choices, either a grant can be used or a zero percent second mortgage for down payment assistance.
 Once again there are requirements to qualify and limitations you should be familiar with.

 If you would like to investigate these programs, click here.

-However, the good news is that the federal government does offer grant assistance for first time home buyers in Colorado.
+Additional good news is that the federal government also offers grant assistance for first time home buyers in Colorado.
 This program is maintained by the United States Department of Housing and Urban Development and is called the Homes and Communities program.

 Their website contains useful information and applications.
 The website for the grant program maintained by the United States Department of Housing and Urban Development can be visited by using this link, HUD Grant Information.

 Another website I would recommend that you view is Visit the Government Grants.
 This website offers a list of all federal government grant programs.
 It would be a good idea to take some time and browse through this site to see what it offers and the qualifications for application.

 It is important to note that there are a plethora of local Colorado first time

 home buyer grants available from specific counties and